Back to Blog

 Perfect for:

-• 🚀 Rapid prototyping — Start streaming AI in your React app in 2 minutes, not 20
+• 🚀 Rapid prototyping that puts AI streaming in your React app in 2 minutes, not 20

-• 🔒 Privacy-first apps — Data never leaves your machine.
+• 🔒 Privacy-first apps where data never leaves your machine.
 No cloud API calls.
 No tracking

-• 🏢 Enterprise/offline — Works in air-gapped networks and disconnected environments
+• 🏢 Enterprise/offline deployments that run in air-gapped networks and disconnected environments

-• 🎓 Learning — Understand how LLM streaming works without server boilerplate
+• 🎓 Learning how LLM streaming works without server boilerplate

-• Small footprint — When bundle size and dependencies matter
+• Small footprint for projects where bundle size and dependency count matter

 Skip this library if: